Exclude By IP Address

 Analytics > Admin > Exclude by IP

-Hits marked as bots are billed as server calls.
+Hits excluded by IP address are billed as server calls .

 Exclude By Cookie